UAH-Computer-Science/cs453-project-template/apps/api/README.md

 The Unauthorized error is thrown when a user attempts to login with invalid credentials, or when the JWT is not passed in with the request, meaning the system cannot authenticate who is sending the request.
 The Forbidden error is thrown when a user attempts to perform an operation that is above their role level.
 If a normal user attempts to view all users, this error will be thrown as viewing user data is a privilege to users whose role is "admin".
 Likewise, if a user attempts to delete a task that does not belong to them, this error will also be thrown.

 **5. Where does your application perform role or ownership checks?**
 I have authentication and authorization middleware stored in ```cs453-project-template/apps/api/src/middleware```. ```authentication.ts``` has the function ```authenticateToken()``` which is called in every single route.
-Other than GET /health and GET /health-db, there is nothing in our application that can be done without the user being logged in. ```authentication.ts``` also has the function ```canModify()``` which determines if the user is allowed to update or delete an existing resource.
+Other than GET /health, GET /health-db, POST /auth/register, and POST /auth/login, there is nothing in our application that can be done without the user being logged in. ```authentication.ts``` also has the function ```canModify()``` which determines if the user is allowed to update or delete an existing resource.
 It accepts the current user's ID and the ID of the owner of the resource and returns TRUE if these ID's are identical or if the user is an "admin" role, otherwise it returns false.
 Finally, ```authorize.ts``` holds the function ```requireRole()``` which is used for the routes that only "admin" roles can perform (such as returning all users).

 **6. How are users, projects, and tasks related in your database?**
 First, we have our ```users``` table that holds the fields ID, name, email, password_hash, role, and created_at.
 We then have our ```projects``` table, which is connected to the ```users``` table through the foreign key owner_id.
 This represents the ID of the user who created the project.
 The ```projects``` table also has fields ID, name, description, and created_at.
 Finally, we have our ```tasks``` table, which holds the fields ID, title, description, status, created_at, and updated_at.
 It also holds the foreign key project_id, which references the ```project``` table's primary key "id".
 This represents the project that the task is associated with.
 The ```tasks``` table also holds the foreign key assigned_to, which references the ```user``` table's primary key "id".
 This represents a user in the database that is to complete the task.